Indiana Jones Venice locations

 KAZIM GOES ASHORE.
 Indiana Jones Venice film locations

 We should keep in mind that the water chase scenes were not shot in Venice.
 These extras were footage within the Tilbury Docks, on the outskirts of a city with the same name, to the East of London.
 Consequently, only a scene change gives us Venice back with the characters making their way along the Grand Canal.
-The camera successively shows Kazim and doctor Jones with the Grand Canal between S. Maria del Giglio and Academia pier at the background.
-We can use the same water taxi №1 which has already got us to the Salute Pier.
-In fact, the distance between the first location and this one with Kazim is less than half a kilometer.
-We can observe ‘Collezione Peggy Guggenheim’ gallery in the background, later depicted in ‘The Tourist’
+The camera successively shows Kazim and Doctor Jones with the Grand Canal between S. Maria del Giglio and Academia pier in the background.
+We can use the same water taxi №1, which has already gotten us to the Salute Pier.
+The distance between the first location and this one with Kazim is less than half a kilometer.
+The Collezione Peggy Guggenheim’s gallery in the background was later depicted in ‘The Tourist’

 KAZIM GOES ASHORE.
-Indiana Jones and the last crusade Venice
+Indiana Jones Venice locations

-The pier itself is a part of the Palazzo Barbaro palace.
-An architectural ensemble of two buildings of the XV century was in the ownership of the Barbaro family for four hundred years.
-Over the years this residence was home for a gorgeous ball hall, a library, and an art gallery.
-The pier which has become a part of movie history thanks to Indiana Jones, is still accessible for a means of private water transport and the Vaporetto route №1 trim the shore so tide that you can have a number of photos.
-Palazzo Barbaro was restored in the years since 1988 and the front-side of the complex looks more luxurious than it was in a movie.
-‘Ponte dell Accademia’ bridge also gives a panoramic view over the pier a hundred meters aside.
+The pier is a part of the Palazzo Barbaro palace, dating back to the 15th century, and has been owned by the Barbaro family for four hundred years.
+Over the years, this residence was home to a gorgeous ball hall, a library, and an art gallery.
+The pier, which has become a part of movie history thanks to Indiana Jones, is still accessible using private water transport and the Vaporetto route №1 trims the shore so you can have some photos.
+Palazzo Barbaro was restored in the years since 1988, and the front side of the complex looks more luxurious than it was in a movie.
+‘Ponte dell’Accademia’ bridge also gives a panoramic view over the pier a hundred meters further.

 Indiana Jones and Kazim.
 Palazzo Barbaro.
 Indiana Jones Venice

-HOTEL DANIELI
+INDIANA JONES VENICE LOCATIONS: HOTEL DANIELI

 ELSA